“Always bear in mind that your own resolution to succeed is more important than any other.” — Abraham Lincoln

 Once you and your health-care provider have worked out a diabetes control plan for you and have settled on a target blood glucose range, you need to monitor your blood glucose periodically to see whether you’re in that range.
 That means you’ll need a blood glucose meter, which your physician or diabetes educator can help you choose and teach you to use.
 Most insurance plans cover only selected meters and test strips.
 However, if you are likely to have trouble using the meter your insurance normally covers because of visual impairment, shaky hands, or something else, you or your health-care provider can petition your insurance company for a meter that better fits your needs.
-Some people who want very frequent information about their glucose level have started using continuous glucose monitoring devices in addition to blood glucose meters.
+Some people who want very frequent information about their glucose level use continuous glucose monitoring devices in addition to blood glucose meters.
 To read more about continuous monitors, see “Continuous Glucose Monitoring.”

-There are no official recommendations for people with Type 2 diabetes who do not use insulin.
-However, even when you don’t use insulin, monitoring can help show you the effects of your food choices, physical activity, medicines, and stress-management efforts.
+Even when you don’t use insulin, monitoring can help show you the effects of your food choices, physical activity, medicines, and stress-management efforts.
 Monitoring at different times on different days (as opposed to monitoring at the same times every day) gives you valuable information about your blood glucose level over the course of the day.
 (See “Twice-a-Day Monitoring Schedule” for a suggested schedule.)
 It allows you to see patterns in your blood glucose levels, such as highs or lows at particular times of day.
 Sharing this information with your health-care provider can help him make the best recommendations for fine-tuning your treatment.